 Yes.
 Just one.
 Perfectly formed, hugely flexible, and very exciting Bachelor of Arts and Sciences degree.
 Tutors at the forefront of their fields.
 Linked with the most cutting edge industry partners.
 In context, in nature.

 It’ll be hard.
-You’ll be challenged.
 But as Alex Beard, in Natural Born Leaders, said, “if it feels easy then we’re avoiding real thought.”
-You’ll gain the skills, knowledge framework and ethics to re-engineer society to build a more sustainable way of living.
+Students will gain the skills, knowledge framework and ethics to re-engineer society to build a more sustainable way of living.